 - Increase the participants’ ability to demonstrate the desired level of teaching practice.

 The Urban Teachers feedback protocol typically includes engaging the participant with their areas of Glows, Grows, and Next Steps.

 SchoolMint Grow is the online platform that Urban Teachers uses to manage the data derived from coaching cycles.
 Coaches and participants log in to personal accounts to:

 - Set appointments for pre-conferences, classroom observations, and post-conferences.

 - Tie lessons and feedback to specific strands of the Teacher Practice Rubric.

 - Provide ratings on the Accountable Teaching Practices (ATPs) for every Observation and feedback to improve practice.

 Participants are expected to:

-- Share data with their assigned coach.
+- Share data with coach(es) and peer-based coaching communities.